Webinar: Introducing Platform-Based Approaches to Public Transit

 Jim Redeker most recently served as Commissioner of the Connecticut Department of Transportation (CT DOT) and has 40 years of transportation experience across strategic, administrative, fiscal and operations leadership in uniquely challenging multi-modal transportation roles.
 As Commissioner of the CT DOT, he led numerous strategic and visionary state transportation plans formulated with extensive stakeholder input.
 In that role, Jim also led the Northeast Association of State Transportation Officials (NASTO) and the Northeast Rail Corridor Commission.
 In both leadership roles, he was a strong advocate for multi-modal planning, interstate coordination, and cooperation.
 He also led the early due diligence in Connecticut as Commissioner about options for establishing tolling on their interstate system.

-Bonnie Crawford is the Senior Product Unit Director leading the Umo App & Umo Rewards businesses, part of Cubic Transportation System’s new Transportation Platform organization.
+Bonnie Crawford is the Senior Product Unit Director at Cubic Transportation Systems.
 She also oversees Cubic’s strategic partnership with Moovit.

 Bonnie joined Cubic following several years leading the Client & Product Delivery organization at moovel, a Daimler & BMW joint venture in the transit and mobility space.
 She’s been in the payment and technology industry for over 20 years, leading global teams for GE & Viewpoint (a Trimble Global company) with a focus on opening new markets, developing world-class products, and building customer success and services groups that help clients leverage technology to address challenges they face in the global marketplace.
 Bonnie has a BA in Political Science from Lewis & Clark College and resides in Portland, OR.